-If you want to further enhance your already fine-tuned mathematical ability or are just confused by a particular topic, stuck on a problem, want to build confidence in your mathematical ability, or want to consult about experimental design or data analytics then why not make an appointment?
+If you want to further enhance your already fine-tuned mathematical ability or are just confused by a particular topic, stuck on a problem, want to build confidence in your mathematical ability, or want to consult about experimental design or data analytics then book an appointment?

-Due to measures the university has had to take regarding COVID-19 the MASH service will be available via remote 1-1 appointments along with face-to-face appointments via Skype and Microsoft Teams for academic year 2020/21.
-If you wish to book a 1-1 appointment or a remote appointment, please follow the link below to book.
+The MASH service will be available via remote 1-to-1 appointments (via MS Teams) along with face-to-face appointments for academic year 2021/22.
+If you wish to book an appointment, please follow the link below.

 If you have booked a remote appointment, the tutor assigned to you will be in touch with you directly via email to arrange a Microsoft Teams appointment.

 When booking your appointment, please use your qub.ac.uk email address.

 All appointments MUST be booked through the online booking system until further notice.

 If you require disabled access to the building, please let us know by emailing email@example.com before your appointment.